aptos-labs/aptos-core/aptos-move/framework/aptos-token-objects/doc/token.md

 This defines an object-based Token.
 The key differentiating features from the Aptos standard token are:
-* Decouple token ownership from token data.
+* Decoupled token ownership from token data.
 * Explicit data model for token metadata via adjacent resources
 * Extensible framework for tokens